4d47/install-dependencies/README.md

 ## Usage

-You define your dependencies in a file named `dependencies` at top of your project.
+You define your dependencies in a file named `Dependencies` at top of your project.
 Listing files and third-party artifacts (with an optional checksum).
 The fragment part in the url can be added to point a subdirectory in an archive.